Ruuudy1/cse15l-lab-reports/LabReport3.md

 ### -h command

-at first I did not think this command did much as when I tried:
+At first, I did not think this command did much as when I tried:

           $ grep -h "definition" biomed/1468-6708-3-1.txt